allen10104/Group2_Allen_Marcos_Addison_Alex/workshops/fullstack-aws/projects/Group3-Omar_Qays_Michael_Mosley_QMMO/README.md

 ## Development and Git Workflow

-The application implementation was completed independently by Omar Ali within a fork of the BeCloudReady workshops repository.

 The project was developed and tested locally before the frontend and backend were deployed to AWS.

 Changes were committed and pushed to the `master` branch of the fork throughout development.

-After final testing and documentation are complete, the project is submitted through a pull request from the fork's `master` branch to the upstream BeCloudReady workshops repository.
+After final testing and documentation were completed, the project was submitted through a pull request to the upstream BeCloudReady workshops repository.